$L^2$ Stability of Simple Shocks for Spatially Heterogeneous Conservation Laws: Introduction

-In his seminal paper, Kruzkov \cite{kruzkov} proved the well-posedness of the Cauchy problem; in particular, the unique `entropy' weak solutions of \eqref{claw} were shown to be characterised as those satisfying a further inequality
+In his seminal paper, Kružkov \cite{Kruzkov} proved the well-posedness of the Cauchy problem; in particular, the unique `entropy' weak solutions of \eqref{claw} were shown to be characterised as those satisfying a further inequality

 in the sense of distributions over $\mathscr{D}(\mathbb{R}\times[0,\infty))$ for all pairs of functions $\eta,Q$ such that the `entropy' $\eta$ is a convex function and the `entropy flux' $Q(x,\cdot)$ is an antiderivative of $\eta^{\prime}(\cdot)f_u(x,\cdot)$ for each fixed $x$.
 Note that given $\eta$, we can always construct $Q$ that satisfies this requirement.